Voldemalort/token-factions/README.md

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

+## Known issue

+- There is a incompatibility con the [Foundry VTT Mount Up](https://github.com/p4535992/MountUp ) when i "Mount Up" a faction token the PIXI Graphic go in conlict and launch a exception is not a grave exception but is annoying

 ## Configuration

 ![alt text](./docs/default-settings.png?raw=true)